across the world

 Still, as a medical record reviewer, you should have the ability to read handwritten medical papers, for example, nurses’ or doctors’ initial consultation and observation notes.
 For this, the best you can do is learn important medical shorthands because you will commonly find them in these notes.

 During the entire course of your career, you must have seen a few handwritten medical records with a lack of readability or clarity.
 Similarly, there might also be some printed poorly copies, making them almost impossible to read, let alone interpret.

 This technique is no less than a tool to eliminate duplicity that may lead to confusion.
-Repetitions might reflect that the lawyer who is handling the case is himself not sure about the chain of events.
+Repetition might reflect that the lawyer handling the case is not sure about the chain of events.
 Consequently, this can waste the efforts you put in while preparing the medical chronology.
 Here’s the best opportunity to use your eye for detail.
-Keep a short note of records and documents you have reviewed.
+Keep a short note of the records and documents you have reviewed.

-One of the bests ways to do that is to tag them with numbers according to the dates you obtained them and the names of the sources.
-Doing this will ensure you don’t repeat records while attaching even if you have received multiple copies of one record from a medical facility or other external sources.
+One of the best ways to do that is to tag them with numbers according to the dates you obtained them and the names of the sources.
+Doing this will ensure you don’t repeat records while attaching, even if you have received multiple copies of one record from a medical facility or other external sources.

-This is one of the underestimated skills of an attorney but is very important in today’s fast-paced world.
-Moreover, attorneys cannot afford to read slowly because they usually handle multiple cases and they need to meet clients while managing many other more important responsibilities.
+This is one of the underestimated skills of an attorney, but it is very important in today’s fast-paced world.
+Moreover, attorneys cannot afford to read slowly because they usually handle multiple cases, and they need to meet clients while managing many other more important responsibilities.
 Therefore, it would be an excellent skill of yours if you improve your ability to read faster.

 However, it is not about how fast you roll your eyeballs over a sentence, it is about how fast you actually read and understand the sentence.
 If you have an eye for detail and can read fast, you will be able to finish the review faster.
 Whereas, if you typically don’t have enough time for review, you may outsource medical record review services to a reliable provider.